-As noted above, the City does not own or operate any public housing in the City.
-The RHA serves the City.
-During the Program Year, the City will continue it close working relationship with the RHA to expand housing opportunities for the City's residents.
+As noted above, the City does not own or operate any Public Housing in the City; the RHA serves the City.
+During the 2022 Program Year, the City will continue its close working relationship with the RHA to expand housing opportunities for the City's residents.